Asymptomatic bacteriuria in patients with diabetes mellitus

 The term asymptomatic bacteriuria refers to the presence of high quantities of an uropathogen in the urine of an asymptomatic person.
 Initial studies showed that colony counts ≥105 cfu/mL more often predicted persistently high levels of bacteriuria compared with lower colony counts .

-The 2005 IDSA guidelines for the diagnosis and treatment of asymptomatic bacteriuria in adults recommend the following criteria for the diagnosis of asymptomatic bacteriuria :
+Guidelines from the Infectious Diseases Society of America (IDSA) on asymptomatic bacteriuria in adults and catheter-associated urinary tract infections recommend the following criteria for the diagnosis of asymptomatic bacteriuria [2,3]:

 - KASS EH.
 Asymptomatic infections of the urinary tract.
 Trans Assoc Am Physicians 1956; 69:56.